neo-hack/actions-template/README.md

 ## development

+Setup environment(if actions rely on environment)

+1. copy `.env.sample` file to `.env`
+2. replace with real environment

 Most toolkit and CI/CD operations involve async operations so the action is run in an async function.

 ```javascript